 A paid listing will give you more visibility on the directory but probably be no better for the main search engines.

 Maybe you know good reasons why business directory listings are worth paying for?

-If you’ve enjoyed this post or found it useful then do share – click on the post title then scroll down to the social media share buttons.
+Do leave a comment on this post – click on the post title then scroll down to leave your comment.